rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So, in the above figure, the trash can means that the input sequence is padded.
 So, we will be not concerned with any of the red marked region.
 We already know that the good source of supervision for all the remaining locations in the GLOM can come from a teacher.
 So let us imagine a teacher.
 And it can hop around the different locations in the hintons diagram and tell the GLOM model which arrow belongs to what location.
 This transfer of arrow (aka island) from the teacher to the GLOM is called ZAPPPPP!!

 But, there is one last thing in the GLOM diagram that we need to get rid of.
 Notice the GLOM's figure along the columns.
 There are four columns (each containing 4 arrows and a question mark in itself. ) In the original GLOM formulation, these columns were communicating among themselves, and telling each other what arrow goes where.
-But, in our case since the teacher is telling that information to each cell GLOM, there is <b> no need for having these columns to communicate among themselves.
+But, in our case since the teacher is telling that information to each cell of GLOM, there is <b> no need for having these columns to communicate among themselves.
 No more routing lol.
-No routing, no memory issue.
-It's that simple. </b>
+No routing, no attention.
+No attention, memory issue.
+It's that simple.
+Hiyaaaaaaaaaa!!!</b>

 But it really is not simple.
 If the columns dont communicate, how does the GLOM know that it is looking at left half of mona-sparrow, or right-half of her. <b>Afterall, machine perception needs all patches to communicate amongst themselves? </b> And that is the idea of attention right?
 And  using attention means using too much memory.
 We dont want to do this.
 So, we will do this another way.
 The above diagram can be changed as follows: